GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Coolsong** (*unique*)
 $10,400, 3.5 lbs.
 Longsword
 The name of this sword came to its creator in a dream.
-Against creatures of undeath, the foe loses additiknal points of undeath 9n a successful git equal to the wielder's [Body] or [Rflx] bonus, whichever is greater.
-Afditionally, critical hits *may be treated as they were cold attacks*.
+Against creatures of undeath, the foe loses additiknal points of undeath on a successful hit equal to the wielder's [Body] or [Rflx] bonus, whichever is greater.
+Additionally, critical hits *may be treated as though they were cold attacks*.
 If the sword's name is known to the user, *their attack rolls with the weapon gain a +1 bonus*.

 **Curious Katana** (*unique*)